 For not-for-profits with a social service purpose, the pressure is on to balance the commercial practices required of contemporary businesses while maintaining the features of purpose and passions that distinguish the not-for-profits from both the (bureaucratic) public sector and the (profit chasing) private sector.

-Greg Smith is a speaker at the Better Boards Conference 2019, held in Brisbane on 1-4 August.
+Greg Smith was a speaker at the Better Boards Conference 2019, held in Brisbane on 1-4 August.